scala/improvement-proposals/content/dedented-string-literals.md

 #### Single-Quote with Header

+This would mean the multi-line string starts with a delimiter such as `"---\n`, and would terminate with a corresponding delimiter `\n---"`.
-One delimiter that uses `"`s, avoids introducing a new `'''` delimiter, and also avoids the parsing edge cases and implementation challenges would be , e.g. `"---\n` would need to be followed by `\n---"`.
-This header could be variable length, allowing the ability to embed arbitrary contents without escaping, similar to the extendable `'''` delimiters proposed above and present in [C#](#c) or [Swift](#swift), or the HEREDOC strings in [Bash](#bash) or [Ruby](#ruby).
+This uses `"`s, avoids introducing a new `'''` delimiter, and also avoids the parsing edge cases and implementation challenges of using `"` alone.
+This `---` header could be variable length, allowing the ability to embed arbitrary contents without escaping, similar to the extendable `'''` delimiters proposed above and present in [C#](#c) or [Swift](#swift), or the HEREDOC strings in [Bash](#bash) or [Ruby](#ruby).